Ian Lewis (computer scientist): Early life and education

-Lewis was born in Southampton.
+Lewis was born in Bradford.
 He earned a Bachelor of Science degree from the Queen Mary University of London and a PhD at the Department of Computer Science and Technology, University of Cambridge.

 Career

 Lewis started his career in 1983 at IBM.
 He later worked at Morgan Stanley and Dresdner Kleinwort before becoming global CIO for Investment Banking at Merrill Lynch.
 He returned to the University of Cambridge in 2005 as the fourth director of the University Computing Service since its establishment as the Mathematical Laboratory in 1949.
 He was a member of the board of Computacenter from 2006 to 2013 and was also a board member for JANET between 2007 and 2011.

 He lived in New York City for 10 years, including the extended period of recovery of the World Financial Center associated with the September 11 attacks in 2001.
 During the attacks, he assisted victims in the Winter Garden Atrium before moving to a prepared Merrill Lynch disaster command center in Jersey City.

 In 2008, he was appointed an Honorary Commander of the United States Air Force.